juriad/advent2021/README.md

 It was even harder because it was on a Christmas day here in the Czech Republic, so I did not have a long uninterrupted session.
 Overall I like the idea of a task that does not involve coding because it is sometimes what programmers do too.

+## Day 25 - Golo

+Golo is a simple JVM languages which mixes and matches features from many languages making it friendly for beginners.
+From certain point of view, the syntax often feels inelegant.
+I like the collections literals and their comprehension.

+I knew that this task will be easier because it is the last one - and on the Christmas day.
+It was again a variation on a 2d grid moving around and simulation performed in steps.
+The second part was more fun - it felt very satisfying.

 # Lists

 ## Language pool